FichteFoll/CSScheme/README.md

 <kbd>command+b</kbd>) will convert the file to CSS, if necessary, and then into
 a `.tmTheme` file.
 Errors during conversion are captured in an output panel.

+Things you need to consider when using CSScheme:

+- `@` at-rules will be added as string values to the outer dictionary.
+Thus, you need to specify a global `@name` rule to specify the scheme's name. `@name` rules in a ruleset will show as the name for various color scheme editing tools after compilation.
+You usually don't need it but it doesn't hurt either.
+- If you want a property to have no font styles you have to specify `fontStyle: none;`.
+This will be translated to the empty `<key>fontStyle</key><string></string>`.

 Things you need to consider when using **SCSS**cheme (or SASScheme):

 - Make sure that `sass` is available on your PATH or adjust the path to the